 We all know that cleaning wipes can be handy.
 The problem is…what’s in those things?
 Have you ever read the label?
 And if you read it…did you even understand anything that it said?
 Did you know that you actually have to wipe down your countertops AFTER using them?
 It seems to defeat the purpose a bit, doesn’t it?
 If you love the convenience of cleaning wipes, why not make your own?
-With just a few simple tips, you can make your very own DIY cleaning wipes with ease.
+With just a few simple tips, you’ll learn how to make disinfectant wipes.

 Recycling and Reusing Cleaning Wipes